dbcook/openrocket-database/README.md

 started as a small operation in the early 1960s.
 The first part numbering system was very mnemonic, e.g. "BT-20J" was a body tube.
 In the 1970s Estes introduced pure numeric ("non-significant") PNs, first of 4 digits and later 5-6 digits.
-Many parts from the transition period had both the original and numeric PNs.
-The traditional part numbers gradually disappeared from catalogs and instructions, all but vanishing by 2010.
+Many parts from the transition period had multiple PNs including the original and and one or both flavors of numeric PNs.
+The traditional part numbers gradually disappeared from catalogs and kit instructions, all but vanishing by 2010.

 A much more detailed explanation of Estes part identifiers may be found [here](docs/estes_sizes_and_part_numbers.md)